jtnystrom/Discount/README.md

 discount.sh -i index_path --min 2 count -o index_min2
 `

-Only one index can be used as an input at once.
+Except for `union` and `intersect`, only one index can be used as an input at once.
 When a new index is created (like `index_min2` above) it should always be written in a new location.
-Overwriting the input location from the same command may lead to data loss (the same location can not simultaneously be both an input and an output).
+The same location can not simultaneously be both an input and an output.

 Indexes may be combined using binary operations such as `intersect`, `union`, and `subtract`.
 For example, to create the intersection of two indexes using the minimum count from either index: